adu-CS/IPL_STATS/README.md

-# League_organizer is an application that allows you to cricket organize tournaments and conduct matches.
+# League_organizer is an application that allows you to organize cricket tournaments and conduct matches.

-# Multiple features like cereate torunramnet, add/edit player stats etc.
+# Multiple features like create tournament, add/edit player stats etc.
-# Ball by Ball scorer live scoreboard are some main features
+# Ball by Ball scorer and live scoreboard are some main features

 # Developed using Flask(backend), Sqlite3(db), HTML and CSS(frontend)